warrieka/tw-openlayers-viewer/README.md

 npm run start
 ```

-To make a production build:
+To make a production build and deploy:

+The deploy to github you need to be a collaborator on this project.

 ```
 npm run build
+git commit --all -m "some commit message" git push
 ```